Coronavirus: Quebec cases rise to 2,840, deaths remain at 22

 Quebec’s public health director Dr. Horacio Arruda confirmed on Saturday that none of the 22 deaths in Quebec were that of people under 60, specifying that most of the victims were between the ages of 80 and 89, and two were over 90.

+Montreal extends state of emergency, police to fine those not respecting distancing measures

-The City of Montreal declared a state of emergency on Friday as the number of cases of COVID-19 in the city continued to spike and represent around 50 per cent of all cases in the province.
+The City of Montreal announced on Sunday it would extend the state of emergency that was declared on Friday by five more days as the number of cases of COVID-19 in the city continued to spike and represent around 50 per cent of all cases in the province.

-Montreal Mayor Valérie Plante said the decision was made at the request of Quebec’s public health director Dr. Horacio Arruda.
+The city, however, said they have no plans to place any borough under lockdown or close the bridges.

+At a press conference on Sunday, Montreal police Chief Sylvain Caron announced that police will increase their surveillance in certain boroughs of the city, particularly the six boroughs that have the highest concentration of cases: Côte-Saint-Luc, Côte-Des-Neiges-NDG, Rosemont-La-Petit-Patrie, Plateau-Mont-Royal, Ville-Marie, and LaSalle.

+Caron and Mayor Valérie Plante encourage the public to call 911 if they observe situations they believe pose a public health risk, but also if they believe someone is getting abused or neglected.

+As of Sunday, the city accounted for 1,361 of the 2,840 cases in the province.
+Six of the 22 deaths were of people in Montreal.

-The mayor’s declaration gives police officers new powers, including closing down non-essential businesses, stopping social gatherings and imposing fines on people for not self-isolating when ordered to do so.
+The state of emergency declared on Friday gives police officers new powers, including closing down non-essential businesses, stopping social gatherings and imposing fines on people for not self-isolating when ordered to do so.

-READ MORE: Coronavirus: Quebec public health officials closely monitoring situation in Côte Saint-Luc

 Plante announced Friday the city plans to open more temporary shelters in the coming days to cope with the reduced number of beds in shelters.
 There are fewer beds available as shelters seek to apply social distancing measures.